 We must do what it takes to build up the church.
 So, people should take care of each other.
 One does not have to have a title to do this.
 Just be a Christian.
 However, the main focus for each leader is the ministry in which they are appointed.
 Preachers/Ministers cast the vision and serve to bring the congregation toward maturity and a common direction.
 Shepherds provide pastoral care—getting into people’s lives and showing compassion.
 They also serve as the guardians of our faith community.
 Deacons are Servants who lead by example, inspiring others on their ministry team to serve.

-Gary has been serving as a shepherd for the North Broad family for almost three years.
+Gary has been serving as a shepherd for the North Broad family for almost five years.
 He has valued leadership experience as a church planter and as a chaplain.
 Gary's wisdom in these areas is immeasurably edifying for our congregation.
-He also serves as one of our four preaching ministers (we call all of our preaching ministers, "co-ministers").
+He also serves as one of our three preaching ministers (we call all of our preaching ministers, "co-ministers").

 Marty is a long time member of our family.
 He has served here as a leader in many capacities in the past.
-The last three years he has served as one of our three shepherds.
+For almost five years he has served as one of our four shepherds.
 Marty also serves as one of our worship leaders.
 His enthusiasm, "can do" attitude, and spirit is contagious!